XSET(1) X Version 11 XSET(1)

 By default the pointer (the on-screen representation of the pointing

-be used for precise alignment when it is moved slowly, yet it can be
+can be used for precise alignment when it is moved slowly, yet it can

-set to travel across the screen in a flick of the wrist when desired.
+be set to travel across the screen in a flick of the wrist when

-one is given, it will be interpreted as the acceleration.
-If no
+but if only one is given, it will be interpreted as the acceleration.

-parameters or the flag 'default' is used, the system defaults will be
+If no parameters or the flag default is used, the system defaults

 parameter will be used in the exponent of a more natural and